USA DFS Websites | Best Daily Fantasy Sports Websites 2020

 Federal excise tax on wagers

 The Internal Revenue Code imposes an excise tax on “wagers, which is a tax payable by a vendor for the sale of an item or activity.”
-Establishments which are authorised to operate under the state law have to only pay a tax of 0.25% of the total wager amount.
-However all other establishments are issued a 2.0% tax on any wager collected.
+Establishments that are authorized to operate under the state law have to only pay a tax of 0.25% of the total wager amount.
+However, all other establishments are issued a 2.0% tax on any wager collected.

 Taking a closer look at the three alternate definitions of wager may explain how DFS may be affected by this excise tax better.

 Any wager with respect to a sports event (all type of sports event) or a contest (any contest that involves skill or effort) placed with a person engaged in the business of accepting such wagers.